Features Vs. Benefits in Marketing and Why It Matters

 Why Is Knowing Features vs. Benefits Important?

 In the end, people buy solutions.
 They have a desire or a problem and they buy the item that fulfills their need.
 Many business owners make the mistake of thinking buyers will understand what the feature mean in terms of results, and that’s often where their marketing falls short.
-In the drill example, the man might have thought a shiny compact drill was great, but what he wanted and needed was simply a hole.
+In the drill example, the man might have thought a shiny compact drill was great, but what he wanted and needed was simply a hole, and he hadn't been able to see how shiny and cordless would do that for him.

 A person might want a tiny portable device that carries their music, but they might not know what 2 GB of audio space (feature) means.
 They do understand the storage of 500 songs (benefit).